camunda-community-hub/camunda-platform-7-graphql/README.md

   }
 ```
 <br><br>
-The **response** of the above Introspection Query can be pasted into tools like [GraphQL Voyager](https://apis.guru/graphql-voyager/) and within seconds you get a graphical representation of your Schema: <br><br>
+The **response** of the above Introspection Query can be pasted into tools like [GraphQL Voyager](https://apis.guru/graphql-voyager/) as a _Custom Schema_
+and within seconds you get a graphical representation of your Schema, like so: <br><br>

 ![graphical GraphQL Schema](/src/main/resources/png/graphql_voyager.png?raw=true "graphical GraphQL Schema")<br>